Rod Davis (gridiron football): National Football League

 Davis has played in 40 career NFL games with the Minnesota Vikings and Carolina Panthers, recording 43 tackles with one forced fumble.

 In 2004, he played in 14 games and had nine tackles.
 In 2005 Davis played in 16 games and had 21 tackles and one forced fumble.
 Davis joined the Panthers and began 2006, with Carolina playing in one game and recording one tackle.
 He then re-joined the Vikings and played in nine games and recorded 12 tackles.

 Arena Football League

 Davis joined the Philadelphia Soul of the Arena Football League in 2008 and won his first professional championship when the Soul won ArenaBowl XXII over the San Jose SaberCats.

 Canadian Football League

-Davis signed with the Edmonton Eskimos on May 6, 2009 and played through the 2011 season.
+Davis signed with the Edmonton Eskimos of the Canadian Football League on May 6, 2009, and played through the 2011 season.
 His first start came on August 13, 2009, following injuries to Mark Restelli and to Maurice Lloyd.

 After becoming a free agent on February 15, 2012, Davis signed with the Montreal Alouettes on February 16, 2012.
 After playing only one season with the Alouettes, he was released on February 13, 2013.

-On February 25, 2013, Davis signed with the Calgary Stampeders of the Canadian Football League.
+On February 25, 2013, Davis signed with the Calgary Stampeders.